 E. Sterl Phinney

 My students, postdocs and I use pencils, chalk and computers to explore the extremes of the universe: the deepest potential wells, the densest matter, the hottest plasma; i.e. black holes, neutron stars and the early universe.
 The goals are to understand how they work, and how they came to be.
 Many long-standing questions about these extremes of physics can be answered by combining electromagnetic, particle and gravitational wave observations of the sources.
 Examples of such questions are: What is the nature of pulsar winds, and how do they affect companion stars?
+What happens when a star is tidally disrupted by a supermassive black hole?
 Are astrophysical black holes actually the vacuum Kerr solutions of general relativity?
 How do accretion disks work?
 When and how did the black holes in galactic nuclei form and grow?
 What powers gamma-ray bursts?
 How do single and binary neutron stars and black holes form and merge?
 What happens inside a neutron star that accretes matter?
 Much of my current research involves making theoretical predictions of observable phenomena that can help answer these questions.

 ASCIT Excellence in Teaching Award